Queen flies to Sandringham after Christmas Covid delay

 The Prince of Wales and the Duchess of Cornwall were among a small party who joined the Queen on 25 December at Windsor Castle.

-Typically, close members of the Royal Family gather at the Queen's Norfolk estate for the festive period where they attend the local church of St Mary Magdalene on Christmas morning - to the delight of public well-wishers.
+Typically, close members of the Royal Family gather at the Queen's Norfolk estate for the festive period where they attend the local church of St Mary Magdalene on Christmas morning - and are greeted by public well-wishers.

 In a statement issued in December, Buckingham Palace said it was a personal decision not to travel to Norfolk at Christmas and reflected "a precautionary approach".